Peace Center Foundation: $42.8M Revenue, $29.0M Expenses

 - 2023

 Peace Center Foundation reported $42.8M in 2023 revenue — a mid-sized nonprofit by U.S. standards.
 Organizations in this bracket typically operate with a small permanent staff, project-based program structures, and modest reserves.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Reserves are the limiting factor: Peace Center Foundation carries relatively few months of operating expenses on its balance sheet, which can leave an organization exposed if a major funding source pauses.

 Revenue has grown meaningfully across the five-year filing history — a sign of expanding donor base, new grants, or scaling programs.
 Peace Center Foundation reported $42.8M in 2023, up notably from the start of the window.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Compensation for current officers and key employees runs $917,543 against $42.8M in revenue — within the band third-party charity raters typically consider reasonable for an organization of this size and complexity.
+This is an aggregate across all listed officers, not a single executive's salary.
 Peace Center Foundation sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 How Peace Center Foundation Compares

-Peace Center Foundation directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 68/100 is 1 points below the Arts, Culture & Humanities category average.
-The organization holds 48.7 months of operating reserves, indicating strong financial stability.
+Peace Center Foundation earns a NonprofitTruth efficiency grade of C (56/100).
+That is 0 points above the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 2.14% of total revenue.
+The organization holds 48.7 months of operating reserves, indicating strong financial cushion.

 Revenue History